 The farmer or gardener wants maximum results - in the short and long term simultaneously.

-This is not a cycle that should be interrupted somewhere.
+This is not a cycle that should be interrupted anywhere.
 It is a system that grows stronger with each season.

-The three time levels of the complete system
+The three time scales of the complete system

-The complete Steinkraft system works on three time levels simultaneously - and that is precisely the difference to individual product solutions:
+The complete Steinkraft system works on three time scales simultaneously - and that is precisely the difference to individual product solutions:

 Long-term - Steinkraft Basalt.
 Releases trace elements over months and years.
 Permanently improves soil structure.
 The paramagnetic properties activate the soil microbiome sustainably.
 A single autumn application is still effective in the season after next.

 Medium-term - Steinkraft Zeolith BODENKRAFT PUR.
 Improves water storage and nutrient retention from the first season.
 Buffers the pH value.
-Releases calcium and potassium to the root as needed.
+Releases calcium and potassium to the roots as needed.

 Immediate - Grünkraft Calcium as foliar fertilizer.
 Works in days.
-Independent of soil conditions.
+Independent of soil condition.
 Secures the ongoing harvest and immediately increases Brix value and quality.

-Anyone who serves all three levels simultaneously harvests more - already in the first season through foliar fertilization and in the following years increasingly through the improved soil.
+Whoever serves all three levels simultaneously harvests more - in the first season already through foliar fertilization and in the following years increasingly through the improved soil.

 The practical decision aid